mdelbrocco-od/typescript-samples/README.md

 Now rename `greeter.js` => `greeter.ts`. give the function parameter a type.
 Change var to let if you care enough.

+*Easy Mode: use Visual Studio*
 If you're in Visual Studio, saving the file should automatically add a `greeter.js` (it's back!) and `greeter.map.js` to the folder.
 Open your html file in the browser to make sure everything still works.
 That was easy, huh?

 If you're deveoping in Visual Studio Code, we have to manually install the TypeScript compilter ourselves.
+If you'd like, you can first verify that `tsc` is undefined in your shell/terminal.

+*Installing TypeScript Yourself*
 Using npm: `npm i -g typescript` (after running `npm init`) Using yarn: `yarn global add typescript` (after running `yarn init`)